Skip to main content

 Program Overview

-The Emergency Room Opportunity is an eight week program in the Emergency Medicine Department of Greater Lafayette hospitals.
+The Emergency Room Opportunity is an 8-week experience with IU Health Emergency Medicine, scheduled varying shifts at IU Health Arnett Campus in Lafayette, IU Health Frankfort, and IU Health White County (Monticello).
 Students will be asked to complete a case study abstract and create a poster.

 Student Eligibility